Green hydrogen: How solar supports the 'skeleton key' of decarbonisation

 With a low-carbon gas in hand lots of industrial processes that electrification couldn’t support, have a potential path to decarbonisation.
 Huge swathes of greenhouse gas emissions cannot be cut rapidly by electrification alone, sectors like fertiliser production and heavy transport.

-That means as well as deploying solar and wind for use as electricity, even more renewable power projects will be required for green hydrogen production.
+That means as well as deploying solar for use as electricity, even more renewable power projects will be required for green hydrogen production.
 Lightsource bp is already ratcheting up our growth with this new source of demand in the offing.
 In five years our opportunity pipeline has ballooned from 1.6GW to around 55GW – and still rising.

 Green hydrogen is often described as the skeleton key of decarbonisation.
 Here are some of the many locks it could open: